crate/crate-howtos/docs/best-practices/crate-node.rst

 Then, update the settings `node.data`_ and `node.master`_ in the ``crate.yml`` `configuration file`_ as needed.

-There are four combinations of ``node.data`` and ``node.master`` configuration settings, each corresponding to a different type of node:
+The ``node.data`` and ``node.master`` settings can be configured in four different ways, each corresponding to a different type of node:

 +-------------------+------------------------+-----------------------------+
 | Role              | Configuration          | After repurposing           |